epfl-ada/2023/Homework/02 - Regression Observational Studies Stats and Supervised Learning/README.md

-# 01 - Pandas, Data Wrangling, and Data Viz
+# 02 - Regression Observational Studies Stats and Supervised Learning

 In this homework, you will familiarize yourself with *Pandas*, the most popular Python library for handling tabular data.
 In addition, you will create some basic visualizations.
 These are among a data scientist's bread and butter -- perfect Homework 1 material!